R. N. Podar School

 Ramniranjan Podar Senior Secondary School, also known as R N Podar School, is a private school located in the Santacruz West neighbourhood of Mumbai, Maharashtra, India.
 It is a day school with morning and afternoon shifts.
 The school has 2,700 students and is affiliated to the CBSE.
 It is a front runner in the reforms process, a case study at IIM Ahmedabad and a pilot for policy initiatives of CBSE.
-It is consistently ranked among the best schools in the country.
 The Director-Principal of the school is Avnita Bir.